florent-haffner/inception-pretroleum-analysis/README.md

 ![The IPA architecture](Architecture_IPA___PlotNeuralNet.jpg)

 ## Getting started
+### Notes about our data
-Information : y is already normalized (mean 0 & std 1), the scaler is not given.
-Therefore, calculated metrics will be 15 times smaller than on the publication.
+Information : all y are already normalized (mean 0 & std 1), the scaler is not given.
+Therefore, calculated metrics will be roughly 10 times smaller than on the publication.
+- PLS will be fed using X and y from 'data/raw-kennard-full_range.mat', y is already normalized (centered) but X are raw.
+- IPA and DeepSpectra will be fed using y from 'y_train_scaled.csv' and 'y_test_scaled.csv', its X comes raw from 'data/raw-kennard-full_range.mat' or feature selected from 'data/raw-kennard-reduced_range.mat'

 ### Python
 Follow the next commands: